mozilla/node-firefox-start-simulator/README.md

 # fxos-start

-Start a Firefox OS simulator in NodeJS/CLI
+Start a Firefox OS simulator in NodeJS/CLI.
+This is part of [node-fxos](https://github.com/nicola/node-fxos)' project.

 ## Install